GersonDiketama/EasyPay/README.md

 * FireBase

  ## Contributions
- Contributions are more than Welcome, just don't hack me I may hack you back with HTML6 😅.
+ Contributions are more than Welcome.